 Prerequisite: A grade of "C" or better in MATH 201.
 A calculus-based introduction to the principles of physics.
 This course is required for mathematics, physical sciences/engineering technology majors who enroll in a calculus course.
 Mathematical formulation of physics problems.
 Subject matter includes mechanics, sound waves and thermal physics.
-Three one-hour lectures and one three-hour laboratory per week.
-Four semester credit hours for both lecture and lab.
+Three one-hour lectures and one two-hour laboratory per week.
+Four semester credit hours.